 Prof. Dr. Beate Escher

 Beate Escher is Head of Department of Cell Toxicology since October 2014.
 She holds a professorship in Environmental Toxicology at Eberhard Karls University Tübingen.
 She is lecturer (Privatdozent) at the Swiss Federal Institute of Technology in ETHZ, Switzerland.
 She holds a professorship at the University of Queensland and an adjunct professorship at Griffith University, Australia.
-She is an Associate Editor with Environmental Science and Technology.
+She is member of the German Council of Science and Humanities and Associate Editor with Environmental Science and Technology.

 Beate Escher received her PhD in Environmental Chemistry from the Swiss Federal Institute of Technology in Zürich, ETHZ, Switzerland.
 In 2002 she completed her habilitation in Environmental Toxicology and Chemistry at ETHZ.
 She held a previous appointment as group leader at the Swiss Federal Institute of Aquatic Science, Eawag, in Dübendorf, Switzerland from 2002 to 2008.
 From 2009 to 2013 she served as Deputy Director of the National Research Centre for Environmental Toxicology at the University of Queensland in Brisbane, Australia and held an Australian Research Council Future Fellowship (2011-2014).